 - Taste and adjust seasonings if needed.

 - Instant-Pot Breakfast Potatoes are my favorite potatoes for these tacos.
 They do need to be chilled overnight, but come together quickly the next morning.
-If you don’t own an Instant-Pot, just use one of my baking methods below.
+If you don’t own an Instant-Pot, simply use one of my baking methods below.

-- Overnight Baked Potato Method
+Overnight Baked Potatoes

 - Bake 3-4 russet potatoes at 400ºF for 40 minutes or until slightly softened.
 The potatoes don’t have to fully bake since you will be pan cooking them.